A Beginner's Guide to DIY Car Repair

 Here is a list of simple vehicle repairs that you can do today:

-- Fluid levels/oil change – Changing fluids is an easy job, and one that you can do alone.
-If you get a fluid-related warning light on your dash, check out your owner’s manual to see what’s up.
+- Fluid levels/oil change – Changing fluids is an easy job, and one that you can do on your own.
+If you get a fluid-related warning light on your dash, check out your owner’s manual to see what’s wrong.
 Then, buy the appropriate fluid and find its home under the hood.
+We’ve already got you covered with a guide to DIY oil changes.

 - Windshield wipers – Few people actually change their windshield wipers often enough, but this easy task should be on your list.
 Head to your nearest auto parts store, buy your desired blades and then replace.
 It is often a simple task of swapping the old for the new.